YUGESHKARAN/ai_product_agent/README.md

   - **SerpAPI:** Utilizes `image_tools.py`—requires `SERPAPI_KEY`.
   - **Unsplash:** Utilizes `image_tools2.py`—requires `UNSPLASH_ACCESS_KEY`.
 - To select your preferred backend, modify the import in `mongodb_database.py` as described above.
+- Downloaded images will be stored in your configured AWS S3 bucket.
+Ensure your AWS credentials are set in the `.env` file.

 ### Example API Usage